Teaching Assistant Level 3

 Advanced Learner Loans are available for this course.
 These loans are repayable when you finish your course and earn more than £27,295 per annum.
 This figure is subject to change, so please ensure you check the details with the Student Loans Company when applying for an Advanced Learner Loan.

 This course may be free to learners if they:

-- Are 19-23 and do not already hold a level 3 qualification.
+- are aged 19-23 and do not have a full level 3 qualification

 Prior to enrolling on any qualification course, please consider carefully if you have the time to commit to this course.

 If you start a course and do not complete it, or if your attendance rate is low, this might affect your eligibility to join funded courses in the future.

 Our qualification courses are government funded and it is our responsibility to ensure that the funding is used effectively to help learners progress and develop.
 We will work with you to ensure that you achieve your personal goals and those of the course.